whuhxb/research-experience/university-of-arizona/RA-work-summary.md

 ### Mar 18th 2023

-  c) I found some interesting work on Abstract Meaning Representation extended to document-level structures.
+  c) I found some interesting works on Abstract Meaning Representation extended to document-level structures.
   The idea is similar to other known approaches in Historical or OCR scanned documents: label the segments and related Regions of Interests (ROI) like a sentence-span, paragraph spans to keywords/events.
   **This one for the "Abstract Meaning Representation" of Martha Palmer.**